 The Creyos dementia protocol combines cognitive, functional, and behavioral testing to provide information about symptoms of mild cognitive impairment and dementia.
-This guide reviews the science behind the assessments, including the link between age and cognitive decline, the tasks used in this protocol, and how patients are classified based on standard diagnostic criteria.
+This guide reviews the science behind the screener and assessment, including the link between age and cognitive decline, the tasks used in this protocol, and how patients are classified based on standard diagnostic criteria.